FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

 ### Generalised blockmodeling (structural and/or regular equivalence)

-- `sna` implements a simple version of stuctural-equivalence blockmodel (`sna::blockmodel`), can generate networks with a given blockmodel as well as print and plot the results.
+- `r pkg("sna")` implements a simple version of stuctural-equivalence blockmodel (`sna::blockmodel`), can generate networks with a given blockmodel as well as print and plot the results.

 - `r pkg("concoR")` implements the classical CONCOR (CONvergence of iterated CORrelation) algorithm (Breiger, Boorman, and Arabie [1975](https://doi.org/10.1016%2F0022-2496%2875%2990028-0)) for one- and multi-mode un/directed networks.

 - `r pkg("blockmodeling")`: this package offers and implementation of generalised blockmodeling (`blockmodeling::optRandomParC`) as well as functions for computation of (dis)similarities in terms of structural or regular equivalence and plotting.
-Furthermore, it include implementations of the REGE (also implemented in Ucinet) algorithm (`blockmodeling::REGE`) for regular equivalence ()
+Furthermore, it include implementations of the REGE (also implemented in Ucinet) algorithm (`blockmodeling::REGE`).

-- `r pkg("BlockmodelingGUI")` a Shiny app providing a graphical interface for generalised blockmodeling of single-relation, one-mode networks.
+  - `r pkg("BlockmodelingGUI")` is a Shiny app providing a graphical interface for generalised blockmodeling of single-relation, one-mode networks from the package `r pkg("blockmodeling")`.
 It includes several ways to visualise networks and partitions.

 - `r pkg("kmBlock")` implements a k-means like approach to the blockmodeling of one-mode and linked networks as presented in Žiberna ([2020](https://doi.org/10.1016/j.socnet.2019.10.006)) based on structural equivalence.

 - `r pkg("dBlockmodeling")` contains functions to apply blockmodeling of signed (positive and negative weights are assigned to the links), one-mode and valued one-mode and two-mode.

-- `r pkg("signnet")` offers to functions implementing the generalised blockmodeling with structural equivalence (`signnet::signed_blockmodel`) and generalised equivalence (`signnet::signed_blockmodel_general`) of signed networks based on `graph` objects from the R package [`igraph`](https://cran.r-project.org/package=igraph)
+- `r pkg("signnet")` offers to functions implementing the generalised blockmodeling with structural equivalence (`signnet::signed_blockmodel`) and generalised equivalence (`signnet::signed_blockmodel_general`) of signed networks based on `graph` objects from the R package `r pkg("igraph")`

 ### Stochastic blockmodeling (SBM)